OWASP/www-committee-outreach/proposals/2022-ambassadors.md

 * Larger information flyers about OWASP
 * Some sort of additional swag (like a unique t-shirt) to be dedicated for people who become OWASP members on the spot

+The committee should engage with the conference to ensure that OWASP should not be paying for a booth or at least should be paying a significantly reduced rate.
+Where OWASP is having to pay for the booth, extra attention should be paid to the Return on Investment of attending the event.

 ## Budget required